Livingston County Historical Society

 The Historical Society Meets

-on the third Thursday of the month.
+on the fourth Thursday of the month.
 Meeting are typically held in City Council Chambers,

 115 W. Howard St.